Keybored02/Geeetech-A10M-Chimera-mod/README.md

 2. Sticking a piece of filament into the unused heatbreak.
 Make sure that the printing temperature of this one is substantially higher than the one of the material you'll be printing with.

-3. Giving up color mixing (explained further later).
+3. Giving up color mixing.

 # Part 1.2: A 1-in-1 mod

-The solution is a 1-in-1 or 2-in-2 mod.
+The most effective solution is a 1-in-1 or 2-in-2 mod.
 That's it.
 The design is flawed?
 Change the design.

 Let's start from the easiest one, the 1-in-1.
 Assuming that you already have the 2-in-1 hotend, what you need is a V6 heat block:
 * [Original V6 Heatblock (incompatible with the stock thermistor)](https://e3d-online.com/products/v6-heaterblock-for-sensor-cartridges)